 The algorithm simulates flow using (alternating) two simple algebraic operations on matrices.
 Its formulation is simple and elegant.
 There are no high-level procedural instructions for assembling, joining, or splitting of groups - cluster structure is bootstrapped via a flow process that is inherently affected by any cluster structure present.

 The first operation used is expansion, which coincides with normal matrix multiplication.
 Expansion models the spreading out of flow, it becoming more homogeneous.
 The second is inflation, which is mathematically speaking a Hadamard power followed by a diagonal scaling.
 Inflation models the contraction of flow, it becoming thicker in regions of higher current and thinner in regions of lower current.
 The MCL process causes flow to spread out within natural clusters and evaporate inbetween different clusters.
-This animated example of an MCL process may give you an impression of its modus operandi.
+This animated example of an MCL process may give you an impression of how it works.

 By varying a single parameter, clusterings on different scales of granularity can be found.
 The number of clusters can not and need not be specified in advance, but the algorithm can be adapted to different contexts.